loyola-chicago-english/graduate-handbook/handbook.md

 ## Program Requirements

 Ph.D. students complete general course requirements and course requirements of their specialization, pass a Ph.D. qualifying exam, and meet other program requirements, as detailed in the following sections and in the university's [Academic Catalog](https://catalog.luc.edu/graduate-professional/graduate-school/arts-sciences/english/english-phd/#curriculumtext).
+See also the [Ph.D.
+Milestones and Normative Timeline].

 ### Course Requirements